rjwut/ian/README.md

 It's also likely that you'll want to know when the connection to the server is lost; listening for `DisconnectEvent` will handle that.

 ### Creating an *Artemis* Proxy Server ###
-1. **Tell IAN where to find *Artemis* resource files.** This is done in exactly the same way as when you create a client.

-2. **Listen for a client connection.** Open a `ServerSocket` on the desired port, then call `accept()` on it to listen for a connecting client.
+1. **Listen for a client connection.** Open a `ServerSocket` on the desired port, then call `accept()` on it to listen for a connecting client.
 The `accept()` method will block until a client connects or it times out, and return a `Socket` object when the client connects.
 You can set the timeout by calling `ServerSocket.setSoTimeout()`; passing in `0` will cause it to wait indefinitely for a connection.

-3. **Wrap the client `Socket` in a `ThreadedArtemisNetworkInterface` object.** `ThreadedArtemisNetworkInterface` has a constructor that accepts a `Socket` and an `Origin` (`CLIENT` in this case), along with the `Context`.
+2. **Wrap the client `Socket` in a `ThreadedArtemisNetworkInterface` object.** `ThreadedArtemisNetworkInterface` has a constructor that accepts a `Socket` and an `Origin` (`CLIENT` in this case).
 The resulting object will be responsible for managing the connection to the client.

-4. **Connect to the *Artemis* server.** This is done exactly the same way as you would for creating an *Artemis* client, as documented above.
+3. **Connect to the *Artemis* server.** This is done exactly the same way as you would for creating an *Artemis* client, as documented above.
 You now have two `ArtemisNetworkInterface`s: one for the client and one for the server.

-5. **Pass through all packets.** The `proxyTo()` method on `ArtemisNetworkInterface` creates a "pass through" connection between two connections of opposite types.
+4. **Pass through all packets.** The `proxyTo()` method on `ArtemisNetworkInterface` creates a "pass through" connection between two connections of opposite types.
 Any packet that is not caught by a listener method will be passed through automatically.
 Note that `proxyTo()` only creates connection in one direction; to pass through packets both ways, each connection will need to call `proxyTo()` on the other.

 5. **Add listeners.** Add your listeners to both the client and server objects.
 Once the listener has caught the packet and extracted whatever information it wants from it, you can either pass the packet along by passing it to `send()`, suppress it (by doing nothing), or even inject your own packets instead (by constructing them and passing them to `send()`).
 Remember that `proxyTo()` does **not** pass along packets caught by listeners, so it's up to you to `send()` them if you want them passed along.
 Also, keep in mind that multiple listeners can catch the same packet; be careful not to send it more than once!